 Other things that I’m passionate about include cats, dogs, social and environmental justice, languages, travel, camping, and avocados.

 My writing has been published by, among others, the New York Times, the Guardian, the Atlantic, Slate, the New Statesman, Vice, Die Zeit, Japan Spotlight, MIT Technology Review, and Al Jazeera.
 I have contributed chapters to several books.
 Once upon a time, I wrote a travel guide to Morocco.
 I have conducted grant reviews for at least four foundations and am keen to do more of that sort of work.
 I have served on the program committees of the re:publica and RightsCon conferences and consulted on the 2018 documentary The Cleaners.
 I am also featured prominently in the film #ChicagoGirl: The Social Network Takes on a Dictator, and the Alex Winter documentary, The YouTube Effect.
 Here’s an interview with me that I particularly like.

-Prior to joining the EFF, I worked at the Berkman Center for Internet & Society at Harvard University on a number of projects, including the OpenNet Initiative and Herdict Web.
+Prior to joining the EFF, I worked at the Berkman Klein Center for Internet & Society at Harvard University on a number of projects, including the OpenNet Initiative and Herdict Web.
 In 2009, I co-founded Talk Morocco, which was a winner of Deutsche Welle’s Best of Blogs (BOBs) competition in 2010.
-I am on the board of Global Voices Online, an incredible media project to which I also occasionally contribute content, and in 2011 was named to Foreign Policy Magazine’s Top 100 ‘Twitterati’ list.
-I serve on the advisory boards of several projects, including OnlineCensorship.org, R-Shief, Internews’ Global Internet Policy Project, and Radio Free Asia’s Open Technology Fund, and am a professional member of PEN Center USA.
+From 2011 to 2017, I served on the board of Global Voices Online, an incredible citizen media project and from 2014 to 2023, I served on the IFEX Council.
+In 2011 was named to Foreign Policy Magazine’s Top 100 ‘Twitterati’ list.
+In San Francisco, I was a member of the Future Soul Think Tank at the Yerba Buena Center for the Arts.